 How to Painlessly Declutter Your Home and Keep It Organized

-Another useful technique for maintaining order is to produce less clutter in addition to removing it when it appears.
-Living a simpler and more frugal life can reduce disorder, save money and help the environment.
+Another technique that we use for maintaining order is to produce less clutter that needs to be removed.
+Living a simpler and more frugal life can reduce disorder, save money, and help the environment.

 An organized home makes life less stressful.
 It also enables people to deal with jobs efficiently and creates a pleasant place to relax.
 If the floors and rooms are very cluttered, clearing them makes the home safer.
 In addition, it makes them easier to clean and may improve health.

-I have some words of warning before I share my decluttering suggestions.
-Removing clutter is important, but don't become obsessive about preventing clutter buildup.
-Don't remove a child's toy when he or she is likely to return to it in the near future, for example.
+Removing clutter is certainly important, but I think it's also important that people don't become obsessive about preventing clutter buildup.
+Don't remove a child's toy when he or she is likely to return to it in the near future, for example, or the materials being used for an enjoyable project that you will return to very soon.
 Unless disorder is a very serious problem in your home, tidying up shouldn't become the focus of your life.

 In addition, some things that may look like clutter to someone else may have great personal significance for you and should be kept, as the video below shows.
 If something is irreplaceable and important, don't get rid of it.